KUL-RSDA/documentation/LIS/LIS_on_HPC.md

 * create file hosts.txt with two lines and the names of the two nodes
 * start GUI of ddt as usual and provide in ddt the file with the known hosts in the mpi details

-**May also work with DDT but not for every case**

-* srun --x11 ... for a job with two nodes
-* create file hosts.txt with two lines and the names of the two nodes
-* start GUI of ddt as usual and provide in ddt the file with the known hosts in the mpi details

 **Other available debugging options if ddt fails**
 * MUST tool: https://www.i12.rwth-aachen.de/go/id/nrbe (see also https://gjbex.github.io/Defensive_programming_and_debugging/Taxonomy/data_races_deadlocks/)